 Admission to the SMMC SOMI is made by application.
-Applications as well as the Technical Standards and Technical Standards declaration form can be obtained through the Program web site at www.st-marys.org Admission to the SMMC SOMI is separate from admission to MU.
-Admission into MU does not guarantee admission into the SOMI.
+Applications as well as the Technical Standards and Technical Standards declaration form can be obtained through the Program web site at www.st-marys.org Admission to the SMMC SOMI is separate from admission to MU and MCTC.
+Admission into MU or MCTC does not guarantee admission into the SOMI.
 There is a \$30 application fee for the SMMC SOMI.
-All application materials, including college and high school transcripts/GED, must be received by April 1.
-Any application received after April 1 may be placed on the alternate list.
+All application materials, including college and high school transcripts/GED, must be received by May 15th

+Any application received after May 15th will not be considered.